-School is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism8.
+The Trust is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism8.

-School seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.
+The Trust seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.

-School staff receive training to help identify early signs of radicalisation and extremism.
-Indicators of vulnerability to radicalisation are detailed in the Appendix section.
+Trust staff receive training to help identify early signs of radicalisation and extremism.
+Indicators of vulnerability to radicalisation are in detailed in the Appendix section.

-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)9.
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the Trust follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)9.

-The school governors, the Headteacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include the use of school premises by external agencies, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+The CEO, EIT, Executive/Academy Head and the Designated Safeguarding Lead (DSL) will assess the level of risk within the academy and put actions in place to reduce that risk.
+Risk assessment may include the use of academy premises by external agencies, anti-bullying policy and other issues specific to the academy's profile, community and philosophy.